Sophiasuyu/AI-Driven-Gamified-E-commerce-Livestreaming/README.md

 npm run dev
 ```

-Open the printed local URL in Chrome and allow camera access.
+【Open the printed local URL in Chrome and allow camera access】

----

-## Research Components

-All conceptual work, diagrams, and written artifacts used in the dissertation process are stored in `/docs`.
-This includes:

-* User journey diagrams
-* System architecture
-* Visual inspiration
-* Milestone reports
-* Technical workflow references

-These documents support the theoretical analysis in the dissertation.

----

 ## Other Prototypes & Tools

 ###  `douyin_live_chat_to_csv.py`

-A lightweight script for extracting Douyin livestream comments into structured CSV files.
-Used during early data exploration and behavioural analysis.
+This is a lightweight script developed during the project's preliminary research phase, designed to extract Douyin live stream comments into structured CSV files.
+It facilitates early-stage data exploration and analysis of audience behaviour within e-commerce live streaming sessions.

-More prototypes will be added as the project evolves.

----

 ## Project Progress Log